Ponderosa Twins Plus One: History

 The group was founded in 1969 while the original members attended the Patrick Henry Jr. High School on the east side of Cleveland.
-The group was managed by Tony Wilson, who brought them to the attention of Bobby Massey of The O'Jays.
+The group was managed by Tony Wilson, who brought them to the attention of Bobby Massey of the O'Jays.
 Through Massey, the group eventually signed to Chuck Brown's Astroscope record label.

 Accompanied by Massey, the group recorded three singles in a studio.
 Sylvia Robinson, the owner of All Platinum Records, agreed to distribute singles.
 The group's first single, "You Send Me" became their best-selling single, peaking at number 23 at Billboard's Best Selling Soul Singles.
 Following the success of the single, the group toured with artists such as the Moments, the Whatnauts, Linda Jones and Lonnie Youngblood.

-In 1971, the group released their debut album, 2 + 2 + 1 = Ponderosa Twins Plus One.
+In 1971, the group released their only album, 2 + 2 + 1 = Ponderosa Twins Plus One.
 "Bound" became their second single and peaked at number 47 on Best Selling Soul Singles chart.
 The second single off the album, a cover of Frankie Lymon's "Why Do Fools Fall in Love", was also released in 1971.
 It was produced by Calvin Simon of Parliament and Funkadelic.